Fermi Acceleration Mechanisms Beyond Lorentz Symmetry: First order Fermi acceleration mechanism for a general dispersion relation, Lorentz transformation and composition law

 In this section, we revisit the first-order Fermi acceleration mechanism within a general framework, without specifying the form of the frame transformations, the energy-momentum conservation law and the dispersion relation.
 This approach will serve as a basis for studying cases involving the deformation and violation of symmetries later on.
+The revisiting of the fundamentals of the acceleration mechanisms is essential for identifying where their main kinematical hypotheses lie and how the Lorentz symmetry and the conservation laws play the significant role.